-Discrete Events, Continuous Models, Animation, Bond Graphs, Signal
+Simulation, Discrete Events, Continuous Models, Animation, Bond Graphs, Signal Flow Graphs, Queuing models

-Bluesss is a new version of the package PSM++ that, in turn, evolved from the PASION (PAScal simulatION) software.
-The main difference is that PSM++ produces the Delphi Pascal code, while Bluesss is based on C++.
+Bluesss stands for Blues Simulation System.
+It is a new version of the package PSM++ that, in turn, evolved from the PASION (PAScal simulatION) software.
+The main difference is that PSM++ produces the Delphi Pascal code, and Bluesss generates C++ code.

 It is an object-oriented, simulation package, which uses the Bluesss language for the model specification.
 The language has a clear process/event structure and is equipped with appropriate environment.
 Bluesss translator generates a C++ source code.
 The actual version generates code compatible with the Borland's C++Builder 6 or 2006, personal, enterprise or professional.

 The following features make Bluesss the most complete and versatile simulation tool.

 Efficient scheduling and event queue management.